 About Brittany Maynard

 In the spring of 2014, 29-year-old Brittany Maynard learned that she had terminal brain cancer.
-After careful assessment of her prognosis and end-of-life options, she and her family reluctantly decided to move from their San Francisco Bay Area home to Oregon, one of five states (including Washington, Montana, Vermont and New Mexico) that authorized death with dignity at the time.
-Aid in dying was legalized in California in October 2015.
+After careful assessment of her prognosis and end-of-life options, she and her family reluctantly decided to move from their San Francisco Bay Area home to Oregon, one of five states that authorized death with dignity at the time.
+Aid in dying was authorized in California in October 2015.

 Brittany recognized it is unfair that the vast majority of people cannot access death with dignity because they do not have the resources and time to uproot their family, seek appropriate medical care and establish a support system in a different state.